General information

 -

 Astro-COLIBRI is an innovative platform designed to revolutionize the study of flaring astrophysical events by integrating real-time multi-messenger observation tools in a comprehensive, user-friendly graphical interface.
 By bundling and evaluating alerts about transient events from various channels, Astro-COLIBRI streamlines the process of coordinating follow-up observations, enabling professional and amateur astronomers alike to better understand the nature of these events through complementary observational data.
 Astro-COLIBRI supports a wide range of astrophysical source classes, including Active Galactic Nuclei (AGN), Gamma-ray Bursts (GRBs), Fast Radio Bursts (FRBs), Gravitational Waves (GWs), High-energy Neutrinos, Optical Transients (OT), Supernovae (SN), and more.
-By incorporating multi-messenger services, catalogs, and alerts from various observatories and systems, Astro-COLIBRI facilitates seamless collaboration and data sharing among the astronomy community.
+By incorporating multi-messenger services, catalogs, lightcurves, and alerts from various observatories and systems, Astro-COLIBRI facilitates seamless collaboration and data sharing among the astronomy community.

 -